Skip to content

 The Far Hills Fairground is named after J. Malcolm Belcher of Far Hills

-Mr. Belcher’s memory continues in Far Hills as the Far Hills Fairgrounds that he had worked so hard to acquire finally was named in his honor in 1982 to the J. Malcolm Belcher Fairgrounds.
+Mr. Belcher’s memory continues in Far Hills as the Far Hills Fairgrounds he had worked so hard to acquire finally was named in his honor in 1982 the J. Malcolm Belcher Fairgrounds.

-Here’s a look back at some of the historic moments of the fairgrounds property as it has held a central role in the history of Far Hills leading back to when it was part of Bernards Township.
+Here’s a look at some of the fairground property’s historic moments.
+It has held a central role in the history of Far Hills since it was part of Bernards Township.

-• Grant Schley developed the field in 1904 developing an athletic field.
-Horse and dog shows, baseball games, carnivals and fairs.
-In 1910 Schley founded the annual agricultural fair.
-Then in 1930 Schley held an annual fair to benefit the local Visiting Nurse Association.
+• Grant Schley developed the field in 1904 as an athletic field.
+It hosted horse and dog shows, baseball games, carnivals, and fairs.
+In 1910, Schley founded the annual agricultural fair.
+Then, in 1930, Schley held an annual fair to benefit the local Visiting Nurse Association.

 • 1906 – The fairgrounds and its structures were built in 1906 by Grant B. Schley, who owned the nearby Fro-Heim estate, the present site for the Far Hills Race Meeting.

 Here’s a great shot of a track meet at the Far Hills Fairgrounds in 1913.
-A Labor Day track meet at the Far Hills Fairgrounds.
+It was a Labor Day track meet.
 The boy standing in white is Don Page.
 The boy to his left is Milton Dillon.
 The second man from the right is Father Langon.
 Photo by William W.

 The New Jersey Hunt Cup’s Debut was at the Far Hill Fairgrounds